Heated Driveways and Snow Melting Systems

 Concrete Heated Driveways and Sidewalks - New Pour

-spaced at 3 to 6-inch intervals.
+and spaced at 3 to 6-inch intervals.
 (Watch

-driveway, ranging from large commercial projects to residential driveways,
+any size or shape of driveway, ranging from large commercial projects to residential

-maintenance free and will help to preserve the quality of your concrete driveway and sidewalks.
+maintenance free and will help to preserve the quality of your concrete driveway and

 Asphalt - New

-it can withstand the heat and compression of newly poured asphalt.
-ClearZone heat cable for
+asphalt heating cable is designed to withstand the heat and compression of newly poured

-[460°F (240°C) for up to 10 minutes].
-The radiant heating cable is laid out on the base surface
+The radiant heating cable is laid out on the base surface (usually sand), and the

-(usually sand), and the asphalt is hand shoveled onto the cable and base surface.
+asphalt is hand shoveled onto the cable and base surface.
+Insulation is recommended,

-Insulation is recommended, but not required.
-One inch rigid insulation
+but not required.
+One inch rigid insulation can be installed underneath the base surface,

-can be installed underneath the base surface, or the insulation can be laid on the base surface and
+or the insulation can be laid on the base surface and the snow melting cable can

-the snow melting cable can then be secured on top of the insulation.
+then be secured on top of the insulation.

 Asphalt - Repave and Retrofit

-existing asphalt driveway and intend to re-pave
+existing asphalt driveway and intend to re-pave it, you can retrofit your driveway with

-ClearZone radiant heat system.
-Ideally, ClearZone cable should
+a radiant snow melting system.
+Ideally, ClearZone cable should be embedded under 2-inches

 performance for heating asphalt driveways.
 Concrete driveways can also be retrofitted with